 A 135-foot long stage across one end accommodated theatrical productions and orators.

-A circus also took place here - look closely at the rooms at the base of the bleachers, and you’ll see several ground-level spaces where the Romans kept caged animals.
+A popular circus also took place here - look closely at the rooms at the base of the bleachers, and you’ll see several ground-level spaces where the Romans kept their caged animals.

 Today, soccer rules.